 Durability means that data will survive permanently.

 Due to the flexibility of MongoDB, there are two types of data modeling: embedded and normalized.

 In embedded mode, you have all the data that is related to each other and usually used together in a single document.
 The advantages are that we don’t compute complicated queries and it’s easier to debug.
 The disadvantage is that it may take more space.
 Space is cheap nowadays so the tradeoff is easy.
 ACID properties are respected with atomic single-document operations.

 In the normalized mode, you get the space optimizations but you lose simplicity.
 It is similar to SQL.
 The document instead of having all the data embedded it has just a reference to another document id.
 This way when you need to get the data you perform multiple queries to have it complete.
 ACID properties are respected with multi-document transactional integrity is available in MongoDB 4.0.

 Let’s say we have to design a blog.
 A post should have an id, title, description, URL, likes, author, timestamps.
 A comment should have a post_id, text, author, timestamps, likes, and comments.
 We also want to add tags, a tag list should have an id, post_id, and tag.
 This might be done with at least three tables in an SQL database.
 But it can be done very easily with a collection and a document for each post in MongoDB.

 Always design the schema according to the problem you are trying to solve.
 Combine objects if you plan to use them together.
 Don’t be afraid to duplicate the data.
 Optimize for most frequent use cases.

 Mongoose is an ORM (object-relational mapper) that maps models in our application to the elements in the database.
-This way is simpler to query the database.
-Validation is done by default by mongoose so we don’t need to worry too much about that part too.
+This way it’s simpler to query the database.
+Validation is done by default by mongoose, so we don’t need to worry too much about this aspect.

 Mongoose maintains a global connection so there is no need to pass around the connection object.